chainer/chainer/docs/source/examples/sentiment.rst

 Recursive Neural Networks have two operations:

-* Operation A for computing an embedding vector for a leaf node.
+* Operation A : Computing an embedding vector at a leaf node.
-* Operation B for computing a hidden state vector of a branch node from hidden state vectors of two child nodes.
+* Operation B : Computing a hidden state vector at a branch node from hidden state vectors of two child nodes.

 For each sample, we assign index to each node in returning order.
 If we traverse nodes in return order, at first we visit leaf nodes and perform operation A. Later, we visit branch nodes and perform operation B.

 This procedure can also be regarded as scanning a tree using a stack.
-A stack is a last-in, first-out data structure that allows us to do two things: a push operation to add data and a pop operation to get the last pushed data.
+A stack is a last-in, first-out data structure, with two principal operations: a push operation to add data and a pop operation to get the last pushed data.
 For operation A, push the calculation result to the stack.
 For operation B, pop two data and push the new calculation result again.